schmich/sfs/README.md

 sfs -a gordon p4ssw0rd
 ```

-The username is optional, but a password is required.
+Username is optional.
+Password is required.
 If a username is not specified, any non-empty username will work.
 A password of `-` will prompt you for the password via stdin:

 ```
 sfs -a -